karthikeya100804/Natural-Language-to-SQL-using-Gemini/README.md

 # 3. Install Python dependencies
 pip install -r requirements.txt

-# 4. Create your .env file with your Gemini API key
+# 4. Create your .env file with your Gemini API key and copy paste the following
 GEMINI_API_KEY=your_google_gemini_api_key_here

 # 5. Create .env and paste your Gemini API key
 # You can get it from https://aistudio.google.com/app/apikey

 #6.
 Run code
-#streamlit run app.py
+streamlit run app.py
 ```
 ---
 ## 📁 Project Structure